SpongePowered/SpongeDocs/source/contributing/howtogit.rst

 ..
 ToDo: add squashing, setting up a remote, rebasing

-Squashing with rebase
+Squashing with Rebase
 ---------------------

-Let's say you have finished your additions to our repo and let's pretend that you made like 100 comments while getting it done.
-Your commit history will look cluttered for sure.
-It would be a shame if all of your "fixup" commits would go into our repo, wouldn't it?
-Fortunately Git has a nice tool to circumvent this, it's called ``rebase``.
-Rebase can take your 100 small commits and just turn them into a single big commit.
+Let's say you have finished your additions to the repo, and let's pretend that you made 137 commits while getting it done.
+Your commit history will certainly look cluttered.
+It would be a shame if they were all recorded into the repo, wouldn't it?
+Too many trivial commits also clutters the project commit history.
+Fortunately Git has a nice tool to circumvent this, it's called a ``rebase``.
+Rebasing can take your 137 small commits and just turn them into one big commit.
 Awesome, isn't it?
 Instead of reinventing the wheel, we'll just pass you a link to a very short and easily understandable squashing tutorial:

 `Gitready: Squashing with Rebase <http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html>`_

-Setting up a remote
+Setting Up a Remote
 -------------------

-If you see this warning ``fatal: The current branch YourBranchName has no upstream branch.`` the branch may not be on the upstream remote.
+If you see the warning ``fatal: The current branch YourBranchName has no upstream branch.``, then the branch may not be on the upstream remote.
 This may happen if this is the first time you are pushing a commit for the new branch.
 To push the current branch and set the remote as upstream, use ``git push --set-upstream origin YourBranchName``.

 Rebasing
 --------

-Let's say you made some changes to your desired branch and in the meantime someone else updated the Sponge repo.
-This means that your fork is outdated, that's not a big problem, but to avoid problems when merging your additions later on, it's strongly advised to ``rebase`` your changes against the lastest changes in the original repo.
+Let's say you made some changes to your desired branch, but in the meantime someone else updated the repo.
+This means that your fork is outdated, which is not a big problem, but to avoid problems when merging your additions later on, it's strongly advised to ``rebase`` your changes against the lastest changes in the original repo.
 If you haven't set up the remote repo yet, do it before trying to rebase.

-A successfull rebase requires different steps:
+A successfull rebase requires several steps:

 ..
 CHECK IF BELOW IS CORRECT!!!